carpentries-incubator/gap-lesson/episodes/01-command-line.md

 of `G`.
 There are many different ways to do this, we will consider a few of them here.

-A `for` loop in GAP allows you to do something fores every member of a collection.
+A `for` loop in GAP allows you to do something for every member of a collection.
 This general form of a `for` loop is:

 ~~~